Tuesday, July 3, 2018

 • The Apostle Peter Did Not Behave As If He Were A Pope:

 -The Apostle Peter was not a wealthy man as are modern-day popes (Acts 3:6-7).
-In other words, he did not have a throne, crown, or any other types of riches, as successive popes have enjoyed for centuries.
-The Apostle Peter did not allow men to bow before him religiously (Acts 10:25-26), but modern popes accept and encourage this kind of behavior.
+In other words, he did not have a throne, wear a crown, or showcase any other kinds of riches, as successive popes have enjoyed for centuries.
+Peter did not allow men to bow before him religiously (Acts 10:25-26), but modern popes have accepted and encouraged this kind of behavior.
 We are not to bow before people to honor their religious office or affiliation (Revelation 22:8-9).

 • The Absence Of Papal Office In Contexts Relating To Church Unity:

 -Paul never mentioned the Magisterium of the Roman Catholic Church as being the means of preserving ecclesiastical unity in passages relating to that very topic (Ephesians 4:4-7; Philippians 4:2-3).
 Jesus Christ does not refer to a Papacy in His prayer to God for unity amongst brethren (John 17).
-That should make one doubt whether the papal office existed in the first century.
+That should make one doubt whether the papal office existed in the first century, since it claims to have been established by Christ for the very purpose of maintaining unity amongst believers.

 • The Apostle Peter Viewed Himself As Having No Supremacy Over The Church: